Ends in

 Written by: Lois Dar Juan

 Lois is a fresh graduate of BS ECE and current Junior Cloud Engineer of Tutorials Dojo.
-Motivated by his interest in engineering, Lois is keen on expanding his expertise and competencies in cloud computing and the broader IT industry.
+Motivated by his interest in engineering, Lois is keen on expanding his expertise and competency in cloud computing and the broader IT industry.

 AWS, Azure, and GCP Certifications are consistently among the top-paying IT certifications in the world, considering that most companies have now shifted to the cloud.
 Earn over $150,000 per year with an AWS, Azure, or GCP certification!